 Agriculture programs

-The Eyre Peninsula agriculture sector (cropping and grazing) covers approximately 80% of the land mass of Eyre Peninsula, producing around 40% of the state’s wheat exports and more than 20% of barley exports.
-The region is also estimated to have more than 1.5 million head of sheep.
-The region does also have large areas of sandy soils that are prone to wind erosion as well as agriculture land that is prone to acidification.
+The Eyre Peninsula agriculture sector (cropping and grazing) covers approximately 80% of land mass of Eyre Peninsula, producing around 40% of the state’s wheat exports and more than 20% of barley exports, plus the region is estimated to have more than 1.5 million head of sheep.
+The region also has large areas of sandy soils that are prone to wind erosion as well as agriculture land that is prone to acidification.

 Under the Landscape South Australia Act 2019, we are responsible for the management and protection of the land, with Sustainable Agriculture being one of our five priority areas.
 We are focused on facilitating regenerative land management to improve soil health and vitality.